CS-LNU-Learning-Objectives/the-node-plattform/README.md

-# The node plattform
+# The node platform

 This is a learning objective from [Linnaeus University](http://lnu.se), Kalmar, Sweden.
-This LO is about the node plattform.
+This LO is about the node platform.
 This work i licensed under [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/)

 ## Content
-* The Node plattform - Javascript everywhere
+* The Node platform - Javascript everywhere
 * History
 * Philosophy
 * NPM - Node Package Manager